lammpstutorials/lammpstutorials-article/README.md

 ## PDF

-Access here the last version of [lammps-tutorials.pdf](lammps-tutorials.pdf), or clone this repository and compile the `.tex` file yourself by typing in a terminal:
+Access here the last version of the PDF, [published-version-v1.0.pdf](releases/published-version-v1.0.pdf), or clone this repository and compile the `.tex` file yourself by typing in a terminal:
 ```
 make
 ```
-This will generate the `.pdf` version of the tutorial.
 Ensure you have LaTeX and the necessary dependencies installed on your system before attempting to compile.

 ## Contributing

 We welcome contributions to improve the tutorials.
 If you encounter any issues, have suggestions, or want to ask questions, please open an issue in this repository.
 You can also contribute by submitting a pull request to improve the tutorials or fix any bugs.
 Your feedback and contributions help make the tutorials more useful for everyone.

 ## Citing this work